thoughtram/blog/_posts/2016-06-08-component-relative-paths-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

-Using this component is super easy and since there are no external file dependencies and everything is defined inline.
-You should *never* see a 404 error [for this component] in the DevTools console.
+Using this component is super easy.
+Since there are no external file dependencies and all the HTML and CSS is defined inline, we should *never* see [in the DevTools console] a 404 loading error for this component.

 ## Components with External Assets

-Another option let's us load HTML and styles from external files by using the URLs in the metadata configuration block.
-This is a common practice to split a component's code, HTML, and CSS into three separate files in the same directory:
+Another feature let's us load HTML and styles from external files: using URLs in the metadata configuration block.
+Refactoring a component's code, HTML, and CSS into three separate files [in the same package] is a common best-practice.

 *  header.component.ts
 *  header.component.html
 *  header.component.css

 This practice of using external files is especially important when your HTML or CSS is non-trivial.
-Using external files keeps your *.ts logic files much cleaner and easier to maintain.
+And using external files keeps your *.ts logic files much cleaner and easier to maintain.

 **header.component.ts**
 {% highlight js %}